Hidden Lake Gardens: Hosta Hillside

 Situated along the shore of Hidden Lake, the hillside garden provides the perfect shaded setting for hosta.
 More than 700 cultivars are displayed here showing off the wide variety of foliage colors, textures, and sizes of hosta that are available.
 Other shade loving plants are intermingled with hosta along the cascading stream and pond.
 Daffodils provide an early spring display of flowers.
 In 1995 the garden was officially named and dedicated as the Ralph H. (Herb) and Dorothy Benedict Hosta Hillside.

 Conservatory

 The conservatory complex consists of more than 8000 sqft of gardens under glass.
-It inspires visitors year-round with its tropical dome, arid dome, and temperate house displaying plants of ornamental and economic value from all around the world.
+It has a tropical dome, arid dome, and temperate house displaying plants of ornamental and economic value from all around the world.
 Palm trees, bananas, bird-of-paradise, cactus, succulents, orchids, gardenia, and hibiscus thrive here.
 The adjoining lathhouse provides a shaded outdoor environment for ferns, begonias, caladiums and other plants from late May into October.